Units using capacity above represent kWDC.

 1 Module efficiency improvements represent an increase in energy production over the same area, in this case the dimensions of a PV module.
 Energy yield gain represents an improvement in capacity factor relative to the rated capacity of a PV system.

-For the 2022 ATB, residential PV systems are modeled for a 7.15-kWDC, fixed tilt, roof-mounted system with a 1.15 DC-to-AC ratio, or inverter loading ratio (ILR) (Ramasamy et al., 2021).
-Flat-plate PV can utilize direct and indirect insolation, so PV modules need not directly face and track incident radiation.
+For the 2023 ATB, residential PV systems are modeled for a 7.9-kWDC, fixed tilt, roof-mounted system with a 1.21 DC-to-AC ratio, or inverter loading ratio (ILR) (Ramasamy et al., 2022).
+Flat-plate PV can use direct or indirect insolation, so PV modules need not directly face and track incident radiation.
 The county-level capacity factors are calculated for specific locations, which are based on representative agents selected in the dGen 2020 Standard Scenarios agent database (Sigrin et al., 2016).
-At each location, various tilt/azimuth combinations were evaluated, and the optimal combination was chosen for modeling.
+At each location, various tilt/azimuth combinations are evaluated, and the optimal combination is chosen for modeling.
 The ability to use direct and indirect insolation gives rooftop PV systems a broad geographical application.

 This section describes the methodology to develop assumptions for CAPEX, O&M, and capacity factor.
 For standardized assumptions, see regional cost variation, materials cost index, scale of industry, policies and regulations, and inflation.
 The PV-specific and standardized assumptions for labor cost differ; the PV analysis assumes use of nonunion labor only.

 Currently, CAPEX—not levelized cost of energy (LCOE)—is the most common metric for PV cost.
-Because of different assumptions in long-term incentives, system location and production characteristics, and cost of capital, LCOE can be confusing and often incomparable for different estimates.
-Though CAPEX also has many assumptions and interpretations, it involves fewer variables to manage.
-Therefore, PV projections in the 2022 ATB are driven entirely by plant and operational cost improvements.
+Because of different assumptions in long-term incentives, system location and production characteristics, and cost of capital, LCOE can be confusing and often noncomparable for different estimates.
+Though CAPEX also has many assumptions and interpretations, managing it involves fewer variables.
+Therefore, PV projections in the 2023 ATB are driven entirely by upfront and operating cost improvements.

 Three projections are developed for scenario modeling as bounding levels (see the scenario list above).